 Location: Nave (Sanctuary) & Zoom

-Commemoration of Jesus' crucifixion with the chanted Passion, veneration of the cross, and Communion from the Reserved Sacrament.
+Commemoration of Jesus' crucifixion with the reading of the Passion, veneration of the cross, and Communion from the Reserved Sacrament.
 Good Friday is the second part of the Easter Triduum, which also includes Maundy Thursday and the Great Vigil of Easter.
 These three services constitute one continuous liturgy, leading us to the celebration of the resurrection of our Lord at the Easter Vigil.

 9:00am